berkeley-neighbors/phones/README.md

 Originally forked from [twilio-sms-web](https://github.com/rafacandev/twilio-sms-web).
 License included with this repository.

+## Please note

+This is alpha-level software customized to a specific org

+* Features may be added or removed without notice
+* Internals may shift rapidly
+* Documentation will be likely out-of-date for the near future

 # Twilio Account

 You will need a Twilio account to read and send SMS messages.